OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationsubmission_release.md

 | Authorization  | Bearer {token}.
 Required.  |

 ## Request body
+Do not supply a request body for this method.

 ## Response
-If successful, this method returns `204, No Content` response code.
+If successful, this method returns `204 No Content` response code.
 It does not return anything in the response body.

 ## Example
-Here is an example of how to call this API.
+The following example shows how to call this API.
 ##### Request
-Here is an example of the request.
+The following is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "educationsubmission_release"
 }-->

-##### Response
 ```http
 POST https://graph.microsoft.com/beta/education/classes/<id>/assignments/<id>/submissions/<id>/release
 ```

-If successful, this method returns `204, No Content` response code.
-It does not return anything in the response body.
+##### Response
+The following is an example of the response.

 <!-- {
   "blockType": "response",
   "truncated": true,